Stav42/IC_Handbook/BasicsIC.md

 Pin 5.
 If CIN is logic 1, the counter won’t count at all.
 When CIN goes to logic 0, the counter operates normally.

 __PE__
 The PE input is the preset enable line.
 When this line is logic 0, the counter operates normally.
-However, when pe becomes logic 1, the logic signals present on the four jam input lines get copied directly to the four bits of the counter, overriding any prior count.
+However, when PE becomes logic 1, the logic signals present on the four jam input lines get copied directly to the four bits of the counter, overriding any prior count.

 ### Multiple 4029s
 If multiple 4029s are cascaded for a larger count, all up/dn pins are connected together and driven from a common signal, as are all bin/dec lines.
 The CIN and COUT lines form the means of cascading counters and still keeping a fully synchronous count.